 Sally's eyes started to well up with tears, "Yes, but there is one more thing you must do."

-"You took his ring!" exclaimed Wolf angrily.
+"You took his ring!" snapped Wolf.

-Sally pointed to the skeleton.

 "Don't worry I'll put it back."

 Trapped, Wolf placed the ring on her finger.